-- Common vision: develop an overarching design vision for major transport infrastructure projects. - Accountability: prepare urban design documents to guide the planning, design and evaluation of major transport projects. - Transparency: undertake a program of stakeholder and community engagement to inform the design of major transport infrastructure projects, including identifying key local considerations and opportunities to involve the community, including young people, in the projects.
+- Common vision: create a lasting legacy for Melbourne through great urban design and place making in our major transport infrastructure projects. - Accountability: prepare urban design documents to guide the planning, design and evaluation of major transport projects. - Transparency: undertake a program of stakeholder and community engagement to inform the design of major transport infrastructure projects, including identifying key local considerations and opportunities to involve the community, including young people, in the projects.

-- Governance: seek expert design advice through the whole of project life-cycle, retaining consistent design expertise from the OVGA, industry and stakeholders at all stages of the project including development, procurement and delivery. - Independent design review: use the Victorian Design Review Panel at key milestones throughout the project lifecycle.
+- Governance: seek expert design advice through the whole of project life-cycle, retaining consistent design expertise from the OVGA, industry and stakeholders at all stages of the project including development, procurement and delivery. - Independent design review: use the Victorian Design Review Panel at key milestones throughout the project lifecycle, as appropriate.